Definition Essay: Writing Guide, 6 Types & 30 Topics

 What Is a Definition Essay?

-A definition essay is an essay that provides a detailed explanation of a term, word, or concept.
-A standard dictionary definition will give a brief explanation of the term breakthrough, but a definition essay will discuss the term’s definition in detail, its background, different interpretations, and its application in various contexts.
+A definition essay provides a detailed explanation of a term, word, or concept.
+A dictionary gives a brief meaning, but a definition essay looks at the term’s background, interpretations, examples, limits, and use in different contexts.

 Definition Essay Types